andleebk857-sys/python-data-analyst-portfolio/README.md

 HR has the highest number of employees, which may indicate operational workload concentration.

 # 4. Recommendation
-Management should review Sales compensation and staffing to avoid burnout and imbalance.
+Management should review HR compensation and staffing to avoid burnout and imbalance.